-One analysis showed a fair - or when the account ran out before it was supposed to, he says.
+One analysis showed a fair number of times that it had failed - or when the account ran out before it was supposed to, he says.

-"Like all good rules of thumb, it doesn't meet today's realities," he says.
-"The low-interest-rate environment we've got right now means the fixed-income (part of the portfolio) is unlikely to come anywhere close to a 4% return." he says.
-And, he says, market volatility makes it dangerous to assume that the equity portion of your portfolio would make up the difference on a consistent basis.
+"Like all good rules of thumb, it applies when times are good, but doesn't meet today's realities," he says.
+"The low-interest-rate environment we've got right now means the fixed-income (part of the portfolio) is unlikely to come anywhere close to a 4% return," he says.
+And, he says, stock market volatility makes it dangerous to assume that the equity portion of your portfolio would make up the difference on a consistent basis.

 He says he prefers a 3% rule, or better, watching your withdrawals and timing them to the better market returns.
-And he says the problem with any retirement is you don't know how long it will
+And he says the problem with any retirement is you don't know how long it will last.